 Set Hard Log on and Log Off Parameters

 When you work from home you don’t have a commute to buffer you from your work life.
 Because of that, it’s super easy for work to creep into the evening hours.
 Set temporal boundaries that work for you and shut your computer when your workday is done.
 Otherwise, your brain will melt like sweet, sweet ice cream.

 Realize This One Horrible Fact: You’ve Been Mixing Up Work and Home Already

 In addition to all the other things its ruined (politics, movie endings, the ability to form meaningful connections with your family), your phone has already done a bang-up job of murdering the former line between your work and home life.
 No one with WiFi clocks out at 5 p.m.
 So, think of it this way: in working from home, you’ve just leveled-up a little bit.

 On this work-from-home day, and many others, you will neither accomplish as much as you like, nor be the parent you wish.
 Much like rip currents, Chinese finger traps, and genetic hair loss, fighting this will only make it desperately worse, and the sprint will only wear you down and make you act like a dick at dinner.
-So, then, book a walk outside, or a break to the park, or an impromptu afternoon visit to a coffeeshop.
+So, then, take some time off.
 A half hour to clear your head might seem like a lot but it’s saving you far more than that in space-out time.
 Besides, you’re not going to get all your stuff done today, and it’s not going to work as well as you want it to.
 But like other parenting compromises that briefly postpone something great, it still leaves room for pretty good.